Online-Supermarket Points|Separate the First-Time High Value from the Weekly Build-Up

 Prep to Have Ready Before Using

-- Confirm your main economy zone: confirm the economy zone you usually use (Rakuten, Aeon, etc.) and shortlist services that fit it.
+- Confirm your main economy zone: confirm the economy zone you usually use (Rakuten, AEON, etc.) and shortlist services that fit it.
 Economy-zone comparison guide.

 - Compare first-time offers: compare the first-time campaigns and routing cashback of candidate services on Pointnavi in advance.